 3. Adjust and refine your negotiation strategy

-Once you’ve identified likely disconnects between you and the other party, you’ll want to adjust and refine your negotiation strategy to close those gaps.
+Once you’ve identified likely disconnects between you and the other party, you’ll want to adjust and refine your negotiation process to close those gaps.
 This will involve thinking about underlying needs driven by cultural values, such as the need to maintain face and look good to one’s superiors, as well as the best ways to craft the best possible agreement.

 RED BEAR Negotiation Company is a global performance improvement firm dedicated to maximizing the profitability of the agreements negotiated with suppliers, customers, partners, and colleagues.
 If you’re interested in enhancing the performance of negotiators and purchasing professionals in your organization, contact us or click here for more information.